 Non-author contributions: We would like to thank the student assistant Mouaz Morad for his annotation of the siamang air sacs.
 We would like to thank Daniel Anthes for his comments on the toolkit code.

-Funding: The Comparative Bioacoustics Group is supported by Max Planck Independent Research Group Leader funding to A.R.
-Center for Music in the Brain is funded by the Danish National Research Foundation (DNRF117).
+Funding: The Comparative Bioacoustics Group is supported by Max Planck Independent Research Group Leader funding to AR.
+The Center for Music in the Brain is funded by the Danish National Research Foundation (DNRF117).
+AR is funded by the European Union (ERC, TOHR, 101041885).
 WP is funded by a VENI grant (VI.Veni 0.201G.047: PI Wim Pouw), Language in Interaction, and was further supported by the Donders Postdoctoral Development fund.

 Author contributions: